INCEXCL

 For a staircase with a kite winder, if the stairs are more than 1000mm wide then please contact us.

-Headroom at all points going up a staircase:
+Headroom at all points going up a staircase

-Headroom is one of the most common problems with staircases, the building regulations state that you must have two meters headroom at all points when walking up the staircase from the pitch line.
+Headroom is one of the most common problems with staircases.
+The building regulations state that you must have two meters headroom at all points when walking up the staircase from the pitch line.

 The pitch line is a line that is drawn across the front of all of the treads, as indicated by the blue line in the diagram to the left.

-It is a common misconception that headroom is measured from the top of the tread, however the building regulations stipulate that headroom must be measured from the pitch line of the staircase.
+It is a common misconception that headroom is measured from the top of the tread.
+However, the building regulations stipulate that headroom must be measured from the pitch line of the staircase.

-Note; Where there are real difficulties with headroom when converting existing spaces such as lofts, some building control officers may be lenient, but it is always best to check before installing your staircase.
+Note: Where there are real difficulties with headroom when converting existing spaces such as lofts, some building control officers may be lenient, but it is always best to check before installing your staircase.

-We’re also able to offer drawings for your staircase and calculate headroom for you before you order it to avoid problems after they’re installed.
+Also note: We’re also able to offer drawings for your staircase and calculate headroom for you before you order it to avoid problems after they’re installed.

-Reduced headroom for loft conversions with sloping ceilings:
+Reduced headroom for loft conversions with sloping ceilings

 Where there is not enough headroom to achieve two meters headroom as shown in the previous section, it is acceptable where there is a sloping ceiling to have 1800mm headroom at shoulder height so long as there is 1900mm headroom at the centre of the staircase, as illustrated in the diagram to the right.